CVEProject/cvelistV5/README.md

+>**Note 2026-2-10 Record Date Normalization `deltaLog.json` file change**
+>
+>The deltaLog.json file normally retains a rolling 30 days worth of CVE record modification history.
+However, for the duration of the **Date Normalization process (2/16/26 - 2/27/26)**, the deltaLog.json file will temporarily only retain 15 days worth of history.
+As a significant number of records will be modified, this will limit the deltaLog.json file size.
+During this process, the file size will be monitored to see if the number of days stored needs to be further reduced to stay under the size limit.
+Please note, the full history of the deltaLog file is viewable in the Git history.
+Once the Date Normalization process is complete, the log file will be set to once again store 30 days worth of history.

 >**Note 2025-10-29 CVE Record Format Version 5.2.0 update as of Wednesday 10/29 at 10:30 AM EST; Supporting Package URL (PURL) identifiers:**    This update to the CVE Record Format (to version 5.2.0) introduces "non breaking" changes to include:
 > - Adding support for PURL identifiers using the packageURL propertiy with the affected array items
 > - Adding additionaProperites equal to false for the affected array items.